Kong/docs.konghq.com/app/docs/enterprise/0.33-x/rbac/examples.md

 ## Wildcards in Permissions

-RBAC supports use of wildcards - represented by the `*` character - in many aspects of permissions:
+RBAC supports the use of wildcards - represented by the `*` character - in many aspects of permissions:

 **Creating endpoint permissions - `/rbac/roles/:role/endpoints`**